 Child bicyclists and pedestrians injured in motor vehicle crashes may be entitled to partial coverage for their injuries under their parents’ Personal Injury Protection (PIP) insurance.
 Although Florida is a no-fault state, PIP coverage can be extended under the at-fault driver’s policy to bicyclists or pedestrians who aren’t covered by their own plan.
 However, our Fort Lauderdale bicycle injury attorneys know that these will only cover so much.

 The Florida legislature’s change to the PIP law, F.S.
 627.736, which went into effect Jan.
 1, 2013, limits policyholders to collection of just $2,500 of the $10,000 of PIP coverage they are required to carry.
 Only those with “serious” injuries are going to receive more than $10,000.

 Injured persons collecting PIP benefits can compensation for:

 - Death Benefits

 If damages exceed $10,000, then injured parties may pursue further damages from the at-fault driver and/or the insurance companies.Other Claims for Damages

 Children injured in bicycle or pedestrian accidents may suffer lifelong injuries or disabilities.
 We can help victims to take action, usually by asserting either:

 - Negligence of other driver – Showing the driver had a duty to operate the vehicle in a reasonable manner, he or she breached this duty and caused the crash, resulting in injury or death.

 - Product liability – Showing the bicycle, its components or the vehicle or some other product was unreasonably dangerous and caused or contributed to the child’s injuries or cause of death.

-Recognize that not every child bicycle accident or pedestrian injury is grounds for legal action, but it’s worth it to explore all options if your child has suffered.
+Recognize that not every child bicycle accident or pedestrian injury is grounds for legal action, but it’s worth it to explore all options with a bicycle injury lawyer in Fort Lauderdale if your child has suffered.